 Once you decide what kind, plan on buying plenty of baby bottles.
 Even if you’ll be breast-feeding, you’ll want baby bottles for pumped breast milk storage.

 Here are some tips on caring for your child's baby bottle:

 Heat and wear can damage bottles over time.
-Heat polycarbonate bottles in warm water (not boiling), rather than in the microwave.
+Heat plastic bottles in warm water (not boiling), rather than in the microwave.
 Discard any polycarbonate bottles that are scratched or cracked and replace any glass bottles that have cracks or chips in them.

 Teat confusion: Which kind to buy?